SaaS

 [ok] value: "read"

-Ensure the default branch is configured with branch protection:
+Ensure the default branch has branch protection

-cnspec> github.repository.branches.where( isDefault == true ).all( protected == true )
+cnspec> github.repository.branches.where( isDefault == true ).all( isProtected == true )

 [ok] value: true